Best Medicare Supplement Plans in Alabama (2026)

 Alabama Medicare Resources

-Alabama residents looking for Medicare Supplement plan information can contact these organizations:
+Alabama residents can contact these organizations for Medicare Supplement plan information:

-• State Health Insurance Assistance Program (SHIP): Free Medicare counseling from certified experts who aren't affiliated with any insurance company.
+• State Health Insurance Assistance Program (SHIP): Free Medicare counseling from certified advisors with no insurance affiliations.
 SHIP operates through Alabama's Area Agencies on Aging and the Department of Senior Services.
 Call 1-800-AGE-LINE (1-800-243-5463) to schedule an appointment.

-• Alabama Department of Insurance: File complaints online about billing errors, policy cancellations, or claim delays.
-The Consumer Services Division investigates your dispute and requires insurers to respond.
-Call (334) 241-4141 weekdays 8 a.m. to 5 p.m., or (334) 240-4431 after hours.
+• Alabama Department of Insurance: File complaints online about billing errors, policy cancellations or claim delays.
+The Consumer Services Division investigates disputes and requires insurers to respond.
+Call (334) 241-4141 weekdays 8 a.m. to 5 p.m. or (334) 240-4431 after hours.

-• Alabama Department of Senior Services: Thirteen local Area Agencies on Aging across Alabama handle senior services.
-Each has an Aging & Disability Resource Center.
-Call 1-800-AGE-LINE (1-800-243-5463) for meal programs, prescription drug payment questions, or caregiver resources.
+• Alabama Department of Senior Services: Thirteen local Area Agencies on Aging handle senior services statewide, each with an Aging and Disability Resource Center.
+Call 1-800-AGE-LINE (1-800-243-5463) for meal programs, prescription drug payment questions or caregiver resources.

 • Medicare.gov: The official Medicare website.
 Use the plan finder tool to search Medicare Supplement options by ZIP code.